-Anticipated Total Vouchers to be Newly Project-Based
+Planned Total Vouchers to be Newly Project-Based

-Anticipated Existing Project Based Vouchers at the End of the Plan Year
+Planned Existing Project Based Vouchers

 Tenant-based vouchers that the MTW PHA is currently project-basing in the Plan Year.
-These include only those agreements in which a Housing Assistance Payment (HAP) Agreement will be in place by the end of the Plan Year.
+These include only those in which a Housing Assistance Payment (HAP) Agreement is already in place at the beginning of the Plan Year.
+Indicate whether the unit is included in RAD.